Our Disclosure

 If you are looking for a prepaid card that offers cash back rewards and low fees, the Wealthsimple Cash Card may be for you.

-This prepaid Visa card pays 1% cash back on all purchases.
+This prepaid Visa card pays 1% cash back on purchases.

 Users also get access to a free money transfer app that sends money instantly to other Wealthsimple Cash app users in Canada.

-While Wealthsimple does not charge a fee when you make purchases abroad, standard Visa currency conversion fees (~2.50%) apply.
+While Wealthsimple does not charge a fee when you make purchases abroad, standard Mastercard currency conversion fees (~2.50%) apply.

 Cash Passport Mastercard vs. Wise Debit Card